 To make money, you must determine what’s working and what’s not – so you can get rid of the losers and expand the winners.

-Let’s say you find out you’re making $4.00 for every $1.00 spent on advertising (I think you’ll agree that’s a good problem to have, right?).
+Let’s say you find out you’re making $4.00 for every $1.00 spent on online advertising (I think you’ll agree that’s a good problem to have, right?).
 Once you have this information, you’ll want to spend as much money as possible.

 But let’s not get too far ahead of ourselves…